-Those interested in participating in the symposium with a paper are invited to send a proposal through this electronic form (please click) by 24 February 2017.
-More detailed information concerning the proposal itself is available on the form.
-Accepted paper presenters will be chosen and notified of the decision no later than 31 March 2017, and papers should be ready for distribution to symposium participants by 2 June 2017.
+The deadline for the call for papers has now expired.
+Accepted paper presenters will be notified of the decision no later than 31 March 2017, and papers should be ready for distribution to symposium participants by 2 June 2017.
 Papers are expected to be pre-read by symposiasts prior to the event.

 Participation will require the payment of a registration fee of 75 € which will cover light lunches and refreshments over the three days, a reception, the symposium dinner, and the summer solstice social programme.
 Participants are expected to cover their own travel and accommodation expenses (please click for more information on travel and accommodation options).

 The event will take place at the University of Helsinki, Faculty of Law, Porthania building (street address: Yliopistonkatu 3), seminar room P545.